GreatEagle0303/ruby-project/hamming/GETTING_STARTED.md

     1) Error:
-    HammingTest#test_no_difference_between_identical_strands:
+    BobTest#test_stating_something:
-    NameError: uninitialized constant Hamming
+    NameError: uninitialized constant Bob
-        hamming_test.rb:12:in `test_no_difference_between_identical_strands'

-Within the first test, we are referencing a constant named `Hamming` when we say `Hamming.compute('A', 'A')`.
-When Ruby sees a capitalized name like `Hamming`, it looks it up in a big huge list of all the constants it knows about, to see what it points to.
-It could point to anything, and often in Ruby we have constants that point to definitions of classes or modules.
+        bob_test.rb:12:in `test_stating_something'

-When it looks `Hamming` up in it's list, it doesn't find anything, so we need to make one.
+Within the first test, we are telling ruby to create a new Bob object, but it doesn't know anything about any Bob, so we need to make one.

-There are several ways that this error message can be made to go away, one of which is to define a `Hamming` class.

-Open up the hamming.rb file and add the following code:
+Open up the bob.rb file and add the following code:

-    class Hamming
+    class Bob
     end

 ## Step 3